-In this effort, 48 miles of planned trails were removed from the planned network of 188 miles, leaving 140 miles of planned trails.
+In this effort, 48 miles of trails were removed from the planned network of 188 miles, leaving 140 miles of planned trails.
+Any existing public easements in the removed segments will be retained.

 Additionally, the Transportation Action Plan prioritizes completing the remaining connections to Scottsdale's McDowell Sonoran Preserve at designated access points approved by the McDowell Sonoran Preserve Commission and filling in gaps within the neighborhood trail systems.